Working with Stories

 Agent Handoffs

 Each phase posts a structured report when it hands off.
 Standard stories produce four reports (analyst, implementer, auditor, documenter); checkpoints produce their own set.
 Reports include decisions made, detected services, simplification passes, and vault entries written.
+The Handoff History shows each report with the time it was created and processed, so you can see how long each phase took.

 Stack Items